AnupamSingh0211/aragorn/README.md

 <br>

 <br>
-Now,stop the tracking when you doen
+Now,stop the tracking when you done

 ```javascript
 {